ml-studio-app/helm-chart/README.md

 # Verify helm and tiller were installed properly, by checking the client and server versions
 helm version --short

-# Wait for teller to get ready.
+# TODO :: Wait for teller to get ready.
 ```

 ## Istio